 Another well known healthy fat from grass-fed milk is omega-3 fatty acids.
 According to research, omega-3 fatty acids are cardioprotective – meaning they help improve heart health (source).

 Consumers who seek good health through nutrient-dense foods, as advocated by The Weston A. Price Foundation, know to seek out grass-fed or pastured animal products.
-Many people now understand that foods like pasture-raised eggs, pasture-raised beef and wild caught salmon contain a healthier and natural Omega-6 to Omega-3 ratio.
+According to Dr. Weston A. Price's research traditional diets contained 10 times the amount of vitamin A, D and K2 compared to the average American diet.
+Many people now understand that foods like pasture-raised eggs, pasture-raised beef and wild caught salmon have a healthier and natural Omega-6 to Omega-3 ratio.
 The same applies to milk.
 The quality of the food is dependent on the quality of the feed the animals were raised on.
 Grass is a cow's natural diet.

 Professor Carlo Leifert from NewCastle University, United Kingdom, say that studies show people choose organic milk and meat for three main reasons: